-There are two types of emergencies covered by CEMA:

-- 1. The first type is a "peacetime disaster".
+There are two types of emergencies covered by CEMA: - 1.
+The first type is a "peacetime disaster".
 This refers to any disaster that is unrelated to war or hostile action.
 It includes disasters from fire, explosion, flood, earthquake, landslide, weather, and epidemic.
 It also includes disasters related to accidents, such as a shipping accident, mine accident, transportation accident, electrical power failure, or nuclear accident.
 In addition, this category could include any other disaster, unrelated to war or hostile action, that could cause injury or loss to persons or property in the Yukon. - 2.
 The second type is a war emergency, which is related to war, invasion or insurrection.

-CEMA allows YG to declare a state of emergency in the Yukon in case of a peacetime or war emergency. - A state of emergency lasts for 90 days once it has been declared, although it can be ended earlier by YG.
+- A state of emergency lasts for 90 days once it has been declared, although it can be ended earlier by YG.
 It can also be extended by government declaration. - When YG declares and ends a state of emergency, it must be published and shared with the public.
 What does a state of emergency mean?

 The government can do what it thinks is necessary to deal with an emergency, including:

 - protect people and property

 - maintain, clear, and control roads

 - provide and maintain necessary services (e.g., water, electrical, sewage)

 - obtain necessary goods and services

 - assist in the enforcement of law

 - fight and prevent fires

-- protect the health, safety,
+- protect the health, safety, and welfare of Yukoners

-- and welfare of Yukoners put into effect any civil emergency plans
+- put into effect any civil emergency plans

 It allows the government to enter into agreements with the Government of Canada, other provincial and territorial governments, municipalities, or any person (note it does not mention Yukon First Nations governments) for the purposes of planning, identifying resources, establishing training and public information programs, and taking any other steps required.

-CEMA enforcement

-If someone does not obey orders related to the state of emergency, they can be fined \$500 and/or be imprisoned for a maximum of 6 months.
+What does CEMA mean for: